Quick Take

 Once or twice a year, expect your Belgian Tervuren to blow his coat, or shed heavily for a week or so.
 More frequent brushing during this time can keep your home cleaner and speed the shedding process.

 Aside from regular brushing, trim your pup’s nails every few weeks, brush his teeth frequently, and wipe his ears out as needed.
-Other than that, the occasional bath can keep him looking and smelling fresh.
+Other than that, an occasional bath can keep him looking and smelling fresh.

 Training